-The B vitamins are eight water-soluble1 vitamins that are found in foods like potatoes, bananas, lentils, tempeh, liver, tuna and brewer’s yeast.
-They help the body convert food (carbohydrates) into fuel (glucose), which is used to produce energy.
+The B vitamins are eight water-soluble vitamins that are found in foods like potatoes, bananas, lentils, tempeh, liver, tuna and brewer’s yeast.
+Water soluble vitamins are not stored by the body so these are needed more frequently in the diet than fat soluble vitamins.
+The B vitamins help the body convert food (carbohydrates) into fuel (glucose), which is used to produce energy.
 They also help the body use fats and protein.
 B complex vitamins are needed for healthy skin, hair, eyes, liver and healthy functioning of the nervous system.

 B6 and breastfeeding

 A breastfeeding mother’s diet will normally provide plenty of B6 which will also meet her baby’s needs for this vitamin via her breast milk.
 Poultry, fish, eggs, cereals and certain vegetables are good sources of this vitamin and there is a comprehensive list of foods here.

 What is the recommended amount for a breastfeeding mother?